Canada and the Global Environment Facility

 - The GEF supports food security through investments in water management, biodiversity conservation, land degradation, and deforestation prevention.

-Canada also supports two other trust funds managed by the GEF: the Least Developed Countries Fund (LDCF) and the Capacity-building Initiative for Transparency (CBIT).
-In total, Canada has provided $60 million to the LDCF to address the urgent adaptation needs among the poorest and most vulnerable countries.
-Canada has also committed $5 million to CBIT which supports developing countries meet their reporting requirements under the United Nations Framework Convention on Climate Change.
+Canada also supports other trust funds managed by the GEF including the Least Developed Countries Fund (LDCF).
+In 2022, Canada provided $37.5 million to the LDCF to address the urgent adaptation needs among the poorest and most vulnerable countries.

-As of 2016, with the support of Canada and other donors, the GEF has:
+With the support of Canada and other donors, the GEF has successfully produced the following results:

 - Date Modified: